Gender in Bugis society: Persecution

+Colonial era

 The state of bissu tolerance during Dutch colonial rule was mixed, with the colonial government allowing some indigenous social structures to stay in place to maintain agricultural productivity and because they viewed indigenous traditions as a bulwark against Islam.
 Still, the Dutch contributed to an environment that was hostile to "immoral" sexual practices and identities, especially as a way to differentiate themselves from indigenous people.

+Post-independence

 After independence in 1949, the ancient Bugis kingdoms were incorporated into the new republic and the roles of bissu became increasingly sidelined due to their connection with Bugis royalty.
 Although bissu traditions were able to exist side-by-side with Islamic ideals for much of pre-independence history, a regional Islamic rebellion in South Sulawesi led to increased persecution (part of the Darul Islam rebellion known as Operasi Tobat).
-As the atmosphere became increasingly hostile to nonheterosexuals, fewer people were willing to take on the role of bissu.
+As the atmosphere became increasingly hostile to gender and sexual minorities, fewer people were willing to take on the role of bissu.
 With the rise of Suharto's New Order administration, the bissu were further marginalized as deviant and un-Islamic elements of Indonesian society.
 The bissu were also targeted during the New Order era because of their purported association with the Communist Party of Indonesia.
 This persecution included the banning of bissu practices, the destruction of spiritually significant objects, the forced assimilation of bissu to male roles, and the execution of many bissu individuals.

+Contemporary era

 In the post-Suharto era, there have been attempts at revitalizing traditional bissu practices, with many elements of bissu custom merging with those of Islamic tradition.
 Bissu can be found providing Hajj blessings to pilgrims and even partaking in the pilgrimage themselves.
 However, this revitalization has also caused bissu customs to be viewed as an attraction for tourists, which reduces their tradition to entertainment purposes and disregards the spiritual background on which the practices are based.
 Bissu also experience greater societal acceptance and respect when they are seen to be actively fulfilling their spiritual roles, but stricter male/female roles are often expected of them instead when they are not.
-Although the bissu are spiritually distinct from non-binary and intersex people in general, this distinction is becoming increasingly blurred.
+Although the bissu are spiritually (and culturally) distinct from non-binary and intersex people in general, this distinction is becoming increasingly blurred.
 Many bissu are now engaging in occupations which are associated more closely with waria roles, such as in bridal makeup.
 Even in Bugis society, the role of the bissu have recently been conflated with those of the calalai and calabai.
 Due to the decline in bissu, some rituals have begun to substitute calalai and calabai in their place.